karimohsen/Phonebook/README.md

 You just have to build the project using maven command : mvn clean install

-In case you want to skip test use : mvn clean install -DskipTest
+In case you want to skip test use : mvn clean install -DskipTests

 Then run the jar you got in your target : java -jar springboot-handson-1.0-SNAPSHOT